 I hope you’ll join me as I meet the people devoted to revealing Tutankhamun’s secrets, unravel the arguments and politics behind the hyped headlines, and find out what science really tells us about Egypt’s most famous king.

-The Shadow King is published in the US and UK by Da Capo Press (June 2013).
+The Shadow King was published in the US and UK by Da Capo Press (June 2013).